 Marion also remembers hiding under the wooden pews in her father’s church, hoping to catch sight of God in his house.
 Sometimes the sun pouring in through the windows would heat up the pews until they began to creak which Marion, both fearful and delighted, would interpret as a sign of His imminent arrival.
 “Here He comes . . .
 This is it!”

 All three children tended to be serious and early on evinced a marked passion for theatre and literature.
 Bruce, who died in 2004, was the only Boa I didn’t know well; only meeting him once at Fraser’s funeral.
-He moved onto a long career as an actor in England and undoubtedly garnered his largest audience with his guest-starring role as an overbearing American tourist in the ninth episode of Fawlty Towers entitled Waldorf Salad.
+In 1958 he began a long career as a character actor primarily based in England.
+His two largest audiences were amassed with his guest-starring role as an overbearing American tourist in the ninth episode of Fawlty Towers entitled Waldorf Salad and as Rebel General Rieekan in 1980’s Star Wars: The Empire Strikes Back.
 Fraser and Marion developed an amazingly mutual trajectory of almost 60 years duration – as brother and sister and as soul mates and colleagues – first as English and theatre teachers at South and then as Jungian analysts in adjoining offices on St. Clair Avenue West in Toronto.

 A BRIGHT AND PRECOCIOUS CHILD, Marion began studying for her degree in Honours English at the University of Western Ontario at the age of 16, at a time when most of her classmates were weary young veterans just home from World War II.
 She spent her first two years as a teacher in Forest and Timmins, teaching elementary students.
-For her very first assignment she was called in to replace a woman who had gone quietly mad on the job.
+For one of her very first assignments she was called in shortly after Christmas to replace a woman who had gone quietly mad on the job.
 One day the children were murmuring in excited tones and Marion couldn’t command their attention.
 Some of the children stood up and ran over to the window while others remained at their desks but stared in the same direction.
-Marion looked out and there was her predecessor, standing outside in the wet spring snow and crying, waving hello to all of her former students, mesmerized by her loss.
+Following their gaze with her own, Marion looked out and there was her predecessor, standing outside in the gently falling snow and crying, waving hello (or was it goodbye?) to all of her former students, mesmerized by her loss.

 For Marion’s third year of teaching, she obtained a position in a school for slum children near the east end docks of London, England.
 Even before setting foot in her first class, the superiors at the school had told her quite plainly, “These kids are unteachable and we don’t expect them to learn a thing.
 Just find a way to entertain them for six hours a day and we’ll be happy.”
 Marion found this lack of illusion refreshing and said, “I learned something from those kids – I was unteachable too.”